-There is no denying the relevance of a play about the failure of humanitarian relief efforts and about the diplomats so blinded by privilege as to be clueless about those they would help.
+There is no denying the relevance of a play about the failure of humanitarian relief efforts and about the misguided diplomats so blinded by privilege as to be utterly clueless about those they would help.
 But, sliding downhill from act one’s satire to act three’s sentimentality, Jeni Mahoney’s ambitious “The Feast of the Flying Cow and Other Stories of War” can’t decide on its tone: absurd one minute, cloying the next.
 The title is derived from the folk saying that war will end when cows fly.

 In some war-torn place (take your pick, although the names, clothes and vodka suggest Eastern Europe), in some bombed-out apartment with only one beet and a teaspoon of sugar left, with dead Aunt Rosa in the next room and the pet dog driven off to save him from famished neighbors, in walks the U.S. ambassador’s wife, Audrey (Catharine K. Slusar).
 Dropped off by a tank, she has come to the home of Anya (Emmanuelle Delpech-Ramey) to deliver bags of food for a dinner party (complete with silver napkin rings), “courtesy of the Free World.”
 Remarkably, given the opportunities for caricature, both Delpech-Ramey and Slusar turn in finely shaded performances.

 Despite having not eaten for days, nobody touches a single bite of the food while Audrey poses them for photos against backdrops “scientifically engineered to inspire sympathy.”
 When Anya’s husband, Izak (Matt Saunders), asks for news of the world, Audrey replies, “Ties are narrower and taupe is the new beige.”
 The ludicrousness of this collision of the haves with the have-nots has no more venom than a Jay Leno routine.